-Interests can work for, or against you; depending your role in the transaction.
+Interests can work for, or against you; depending on your role in the transaction.

 If it’s you who borrowed the cash, then it can work against you, that’s why it’s bad to have a lot of debts.
 But if you’re the one who loaned out the money, then you’re on the good side of debt.

-This is the reason why you earn interests in your savings account.
+This is the reason why you earn interest in your savings account.
 The bank doesn’t really keep your cash in their vaults, they “borrow” it and use it for their business.

-Inflation is the rate at which the price of basic commodities change.
+Inflation is the rate at which the price of basic commodities changes.

 For example, if a kilo of rice was P40 last year and it’s now P42 per kilo, then the inflation rate between last year and today is said to be 5%.